Bylaws of the Temple Amateur Radio Club,

 5.12 Any Officer may be removed from office when five (5) members make a motion to the Board of Directors.
 If the findings warrant, the Board of Directors will cause said findings to be presented to the membership at the next Regular meeting.
 A vote will be taken at that time by secret ballot.
 A three-fourths (3/4) majority of the voting members present will be required to remove an Officer from office provided that a quorum is established and due process is followed.

-5.13 If any member of the Board of Directors shall miss four (4) regular board meetings in a calendar year or three (3) regular board meetings in succession, such position shall automatically be declared vacant and shall be filled at the next regular Club meeting as set forth in paragraph 5.10 above.
+5.13 If any member of the Board of Directors or Club Officers shall miss four (4) regular & or board meetings in a calendar year or three (3) regular & or board meetings in succession without it being an excused absence as specified above, such position shall automatically be declared vacant and shall be filled at the next regular Club meeting as set forth in paragraph 5.10 above.

 5.14 Officers of TARC must be fully qualified voting members and shall be the President, Vice President,